radixmo/freeshop/readme.txt

 ## How to Use the Build-In Widget Slider

 The front-page slider is widget driven.
-Simply add more than one widget to widget position “Hero”.
+Simply add more than one widget to widget position "Hero".
 - Click on Appearance → Widgets.
 - Add two, or more, widgets of any kind to widget area “Hero”.
 - That’s it.